Voltaic arc, sometimes referred to as plasma, what is it?

 Today this natural phenomenon is very well understood and has a vast variety of applications.
 Many technologies using plasma have been developed over the last 200 years to help us in everyday life.

-- Arcing is also used in modern domestic and industrial light bulbs, Spotlights, Theatre lighting, metal halide lamps, high-frequency lamps and many other types of light bulbs.
+→ Arcing is also used in modern domestic and industrial light bulbs, Spotlights, Theater lighting, metal halite lamps, high-frequency lamps and many other types of light bulbs.

 All those applications and more, take advantage of the simple and well-known phenomenon of electric arcing.